moven0831/Zhats-Me/identity-verifier/README.md

 - Node.js 18+ and pnpm installed
 - Self protocol mobile app installed on your phone (for testing)
+- ngrok for creating a secure tunnel to your localhost

 ## Setup Instructions